rezarahem/jupiter-core/README.md

 1. **Login and Updates**

    First, log in to your VPS.
-Some VPS providers provide an SSH key for login, while others provide a password.
+Some VPS providers offer an SSH key for login, while others provide a password.
 If you have an SSH key, that's great.
 However, if you don't have one, I strongly recommend using SSH instead of a password for better security.
 It's also advisable to disable password-based login entirely for enhanced security.

    ```bash
    ssh root@your_vps_ip